awsdocs/aws-systems-manager-user-guide/doc_source/opscenter-securityhub-integration.md

 Data from Security Hub is retained in OpsCenter for up to 7 days to retry if there is a system outage\.
 Security Hub also refreshes every 12 hours on all Security Hub standard rules\.

-## Enabling and configuring the integration<a name="opscenter-securityhub-integration-receive-enable"></a>
+## Turning on and configuring the integration<a name="opscenter-securityhub-integration-receive-enable"></a>

-To use the integration with Security Hub, you must enable Security Hub\.
-For information on how to enable Security Hub, see [Setting up Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-settingup.html) in the *AWS Security Hub User Guide*\.
+To use the integration with Security Hub, you must activate Security Hub\.
+For information on how to turn on Security Hub, see [Setting up Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-settingup.html) in the *AWS Security Hub User Guide*\.

 The following procedure describes how to start receiving and configure Security Hub findings\.